Meet the MWEYFRC Team

 Alexis began her childcare career as a private nanny for a wonderful family until the children grew up and the family no longer required childcare.

-From there she worked at the day home for two years before getting into Early Learning Centers.
+From there she transitioned to work at a private the day home for two years before getting into Early Learning Centers.
 Alexis then went to school to get her Early Childhood Education level 1 while working at Building Brains Early Learning Center.

 She began her employment as a Campus Float staff and within a year she was promoted to being a Lead Teacher in the Right Brain classroom in the Junior Campus.
 This is where she has the most enjoyment, making children’s visions come to life while they learn though play.